 There is nothing stakers need to do, but there are some new options with MaxEB.

-For instance, if validators opt to update their credentials, it should be understood that the partial rewards sweep will now occur at 2,048 ETH (assuming that custom threshold capability is not included in Pectra) for them; if validators do not update their credentials partial rewards sweeps will continue above 32 ETH as they do today.
-Stakers can trigger a partial withdrawal from the execution layer (EL).
-Implementation details are pending, but the keys associated with the address funding the validators will likely be able to trigger partial withdrawals.
+For instance, if validators opt to update their credentials, i.e., increase maxEB from 32 to 2,048 ETH, it should be understood that the partial rewards sweep will now occur at 2,048 ETH for them; if validators do not update their credentials partial rewards sweeps will continue above 32 ETH as they do today.
+Stakers will be able to trigger a partial withdrawal from the execution layer (EL), but there will be some cost associated with doing so.

-Each staker will need to think through the benefits and drawbacks of consolidation and make a decision accordingly.
+Each staker will need to think through the benefits and drawbacks of increasing their maxEB and/or consolidation and make a decision accordingly.

-- Validators that opt in to the new 0x02 credentials (“compounding withdrawal prefix”) will begin compounding and will likely earn more rewards than they would have otherwise.
-For one validator, at a reward rate of 3.48%, this amounts to about 6.3% over the course of 10 years, or 0.6% annualized.
+- Validators that opt in to the new 0x02 credentials (“compounding withdrawal prefix”) will begin compounding and, all else equal, will earn more rewards than they would have otherwise.
+For one validator, at a reward rate of 3.48%, this amounts to about 6.0% over the course of 10 years, or 0.6% annualized.

 - The ability to compound, or deploy additional ETH could be hindered if validators are consolidated in a haphazard manner (i.e., if you consolidate to the new MAX_EFFECTIVE_BALANCE of 2,048 ETH).